scrosseye/TAADA_Analyses/README.md

 # TAADA_Analyses

 This repository contains the analyses for two studies conducted using TAADA and reported in an under review paper.
-Data is available for the first study, but not for the second.
-R scripts for both analyses are provided.
+Data is available for the first study, but not for the second, so users cannot replicate it.
+R scripts for both analyses are provided along with outputs.
 The two studies are as follows

 ## Study 1